-American Institutions

-A study of the effect of American social, economic and political institutions upon the individual as a citizen and as a worker in business and industry.
-The interrelationship of freedom and control is utilized as a common denominator in considering culture, its functions and changes; social groups in relation to problems of urban living, the family. and social classes; the American economic system, its concepts and organization, public opinion; the American political system and international relations.
+American Institutions 1.600 3 0 3 A study of the effect of American social, economic and political institutions upon the individual as a citizen and as a worker in business and industry.
+The interrelationship of freedom and control is utilized as a common denominator in considering the fundamental principles and processes involved in the development of the basic institutions of our society.
+Topics considered are: culture, its functions and changes; social groups in relation to problems of urban living, the family, and social classes; the American economic system, its concepts and organization; public opinion; the American political system and international relations.

-Business Economics

-An introduction to the fundamental concepts of economics basic to the American economic system.
+Business Economics 1.524 3 0 3 An introduction to the fundamental concepts of economics basic to the American economic system.
 The approach is analytical rather than descriptive, dealing with the purpose of an economic system, the factors that business uses in producing goods and services, income analysis and modern fiscal policy, the American economy in relation to the world scene and contemporary problems of the American economy.

-Constitutional Government 1,601

-A study of the Constitution of the United States and its meaning to the individual through government.
+Constitutional Government 1.601 3 0 3 A study of the Constitution of the United States and its meaning to the individual through government.
 Designed to develop an understanding of the meaning of the Constitution's provisions and an appreciation of its contemporary relevance.
 In the treatment employed, the historic roots of the document are studied to establish the precedents for particular institutional arrangements, e.g., bicameral legislatures.

-Consumer Economics 1.525

-Principles and problems of the consumer and how the consumer can get the most out of life through the fullest use of money, time and energy.
+Consumer Economics 1.525 3 0 3 Principles and problems of the consumer and how the consumer can get the most out of life through the fullest use of money, time and energy.
 Credit, investment, housing, insurance, consumer law and budgeting are examples of the subjects covered.
 Designed to explain, guide and show the student how to become more efficient in meeting everyday problems thus laying the ground work for competent consumership.

-4.500 3 0 Employer-Employee Relations

-The objective is to provide an understanding of the rights and responsibilities of labor and management and the roles played by them in relation to the individual, the community and the national economy.
+Employer-Employee Relations 4.500 3 0 3 The objective is to provide an understanding of the rights and responsibilities of labor and management and the roles played by them in relation to the individual, the community and the national economy.
 Areas covered include history, organization, laws, wage and hours, contracts and community responsibilities.

-Introduction to Psychology

-An introductory course with emphasis on the application of the basic concepts and methods of psychology to one's vocational and life situation.
-Among the topics covered are motivation, learning, perception, emotion, personality and mental health.
+Introduction to Psychology 1.606 3 0 3 An introductory course in psychology.
+It explains the scopes, methods and basic concepts of psychology.
+Some of the subjects covered are motivation, learning, thinking, perception, emotion, personality, mental health, animal behavior and applied psychology.

 Occupational Skills and Geography 1.302 3 0 3 A study of geographic factors and how they exert an influence on occupational endeavors.
 Special emphasis on the geographic factors of Oregon and Washington and on the occupational courses being taught.
-Each student learns how his specific occupational field is influenced by geoggraphy through development of a study of his field in different geographic settings.
+Each student learns how his specific occupational field is influenced by geography through development of a study of his field in different geographic settings.

 Principles of American Government 1.602 3 0 3 A survey of the government of the United States designed primarily to meet the needs of college students taking their only course in political science.
 The origins and growth of national government are studied with an emphasis on current status and organization.
 Considerable attention is given operating methods and administration of United States Government along with the law-making process.
-State and local government is included.
+State and local government is included, this knowledge being vital to a complete understanding of the subject.